-More New Zealanders than ever fret about the number of tourists says survey
+More New Zealanders fret about the number of tourists says survey

-The proportion of New Zealanders who believe tourism is good for the country has dipped and more Kiwis than ever think the number of tourists is too high.
+The proportion of New Zealanders who believe tourism is good for the country has dipped and more Kiwis surveyed than ever think the number of tourists is too high.

 A survey out today reveals those tired of tourists believe New Zealand lacks the infrastructure to support them, are worried about the impact on road congestion and safety and have a negative impact on the environment.

 The proportion of those who agree or strongly agree that tourism is good for the country has fallen during the last six months from 95 per cent to 93 per cent.
+That figure has been as high as 96 per cent although two years ago was lower - 92 per cent.

 The study done for Tourism New Zealand and Tourism Industry Aotearoa (TIA) found that after stabilising for the past year, the percentage of those surveyed who said the number of tourists had risen to an all time high - 26 per cent.